 I'm right again dot com

-An Unincorporated Division of the Anonymous Anything Society 5/15/2013
+An Unincorporated Division of The Anonymous Anything Society December 4, 2013

-Wish to comment?
-Return to the eMail that carried the link to this and click on "Reply."
+Wish to respond: Return to the eMail that carried the link to this page and click "Reply."

 Had enough" Do the same and insert "Delete Me" on the Subject line.